War of the Pacific: Forces

 Historians agree that the belligerents were not prepared for the war financially or militarily.
 None of the three nations had a General Staff, medical corps, or military logistics and their warships were in a deplorable state.
 In Chile, for example, the military contingent had been reduced continuously from 3,776 (by 1867) to 2,400 (by 1879) men, and no military unit was deployed north of Valparaíso, 1700 km south of Iquique.
 By the end of the war, 53% of chief engineers serving in Chilean warships were foreigners.
 The government of Peru was again in default of payment, and in Bolivia, famine spread over the country.

 According to William Sater, Chile and Peru enlisted temporarily 2% of the male population but Bolivia only 1%.
 After the Battle of Tacna, both of the Allied armies were disbanded and had to be formed again.

 The Allied forces, at first glance, had some advantages over the Chilean forces.
 Their population and armies doubled the Chileans in numbers, and the Peruvian port of Callao's powerful artillery was impregnable for the Chilean navy and a secure haven for the Peruvian navy.
 In Callao, an English company offered the service of a floating dock for ships up to 3000 tonnes, and the Peruvian government used it to repair their ships at the outset of the war.
 Those are some reasons that led the international press to expect a Chilean defeat as the war started.
 Moreover, the ambivalent Argentine position and the ongoing Mapuche conflict overshadowed the Chilean perspective.
-Jorge Basadre commented on the public opinion in Peru and Bolivia: "They ignored the real power of Chile and the horrors of war, and simple minded people believed that the Allied would win the war because they together were bigger than Chile."
+Jorge Basadre commented on the public opinion in Peru and Bolivia: "They ignored the real power of Chile and the horrors of war, and simple minded people believed that the allies would win the war because they together were bigger than Chile."

 However, other observers made a more in-depth analysis, which showed Chilean political and military advantages.
 Chile had a stable political system since 1833 that had developed and strengthened its institutions.
 The Chilean army and the navy had educated officers, soldiers with professional experience in the Mapuche conflict, and uniformly modern arms.
 Almost all Chilean soldiers were armed with Comblain or Gras rifles.
 The Chilean navy also possessed two new ironclads, which were invincible against the older Peruvian warships.
 Although there was interference between military and government over policy during the war, the primacy of the government was never questioned.
 The Chilean supply line from Europe through the Magellan Strait was only once threatened unsuccessfully by the Peruvian navy.

 The Allied armies were heavily involved in domestic politics and neglected their military duties, and poor planning and administration caused them to buy different rifles with different calibers.
 That hampered the instruction of conscripts, the maintenance of arms, and the supply of ammunition.
 The Peruvian navy warships manned before the war by Chilean sailors had to be replaced by foreign crews when the war began.
 Bolivia had no navy.
 The Allied armies had nothing comparable to the Chilean cavalry and artillery.